siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-an-aws-ec2-instance.md

 ---
-title: "Register an AWS EC2 Instance"
+title: "How to Register an AWS EC2 Instance"
-description: "A tutorial on registering an AWS EC2 instance with Omni."
+description: "A guide on how to register an AWS EC2 instance with Omni."
 date: 2022-10-29T15:35:30-07:00
 draft: false
-weight: 20
+weight: 30
 ---

-In this tutorial you will download an AWS image from the Omni portal, import the image as an AMI in AWS, create a VPC, create a subnet, create a security group, and register an AWS EC2 instance with Omni.
+This guide shows you how to register an AWS EC2 instance with Omni.

 ## Set your AWS region

-In this tutorial, we will assume us-west-2, but you can set it to whatever AWS region you like:

 ```
 REGION="us-west-2"